GCOM7140/group-project/README.md

 both courses.
 There are no firm requirements for the number of techniques you need to perform as part of your analysis; however, we encourage you to generate recommendations from the analysis of numeric data, text data, and some combination of both.
-We also strongly urge you to identify and act on opportunities to incorporate the results of text analyses into models/procedures that utilize the numeric customer data being provided to you.
+As such, we strongly encourage you to identify and act on opportunities to incorporate the results of text analyses into models/procedures that utilize numeric customer data.

 ## Deliverables
 There are a total of four key deliverables for the group project, two of which will serve as status checks and two that will be formally graded:

 ### Status Checks
-1. A 1-2 page memo outlining your team’s high-level strategy for organizing itself and preparing for data analysis.
-This memo will serve as a written representation of your team’s journey through the [business understanding][] phase of TDSP.
-To prepare this memo, teams must first discuss each team member’s strengths and weaknesses to establish where each team member may productively contribute to the final deliverables.
+1. A 1-2 page memo outlining your team's high-level strategy for organizing itself and preparing for data analysis.
+This memo will serve as a written representation of your team's journey through the [business understanding][] phase of TDSP.
+To prepare this memo, teams must first discuss each team member's strengths and weaknesses to establish where each team member may productively contribute to the final submissions.
 Teams must then review the data models/dictionaries provided to them and chart a path for how to perform exploratory data analysis.
 There is no formal grade for this deliverable, rather it will be used as a mechanism for ensuring accountability within the team and for general guidance from your professor to maximize the efficiency by which you begin the data exploration process.
-This memo will be evaluated only by Professor Maurer as it aligns with the processes specific to the Big Data and Text Analytics course.
-Memos should be submitted via email to Professor Maurer no later than 5:00 PM on March 19
+This memo will be evaluated only by Professor Maurer, as it aligns with processes specific to Big Data & Text Analytics.
+Memos should be submitted via email to Professor Maurer no later than 5:00 pm on March 19.

 2. A 1-2 page memo outlining one or two potential ideas for your Instagram campaign, and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
 This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
-Which variables and methods you plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
+Which variables and methods do you plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
 No grade will be assigned to this memo.
 However, it does offer a valuable opportunity for you to get feedback from us on both the scope of your proposed project as well as the analytical strategy you are proposing to implement.
-This memo must be submitted via email to both Prof. Boichuk and Prof. Maurer no later than April 2 at 5:00 pm.
+This memo must be submitted via email to both Prof. Boichuk and Prof.
+Maurer no later than 5:00 pm on April 2.

-### Final Deliverables
+### Final Submissions
 3. A report of no more than 25 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
 We will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report along with any scripts and data you used to perform your analyses via email to both Prof. Boichuk and Prof. Maurer no later than May 2 at 5:00 pm.
+Submit your report along with any scripts and data you used to perform your analyses via email to both Prof. Boichuk and Prof. Maurer no later than 5:00 pm on May 2.

 4. A presentation of no more than 20 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
 Your peers and your professors will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
-Submit your slide deck via email to both Prof. Boichuk and Prof. Maurer no later than May 2 at 5:00 pm.
+Submit your slide deck via email to both Prof. Boichuk and Prof. Maurer no later than 5:00 pm on May 2.

 ## Grading Breakdown